urbanjost/M_process/README.md

 The M_process Fortran module ( A fortran-lang.org [package](https://fortran-lang.org/packages/) )
 reads and writes from processes by calling the C popen(3c) procedure.

+__NB.
+These procedures require a platform that supports POSIX routines and the popen(3c) procedure in particular__.

 ## DOWNLOAD AND BUILD
 Just download the github repository, enter the src/ directory and run make: